renato-sanseverino/ShoppingCartWASM/api/README.md

-# Minimal APIs Demo using .NET6 , EFCore6 and MySQL
+# Minimal APIs using .NET6 , EFCore6 and MySQL

 ### DB Script: Create a new database and run the script located at /database/commercedb.sql